pmarquesmota/laravel-tutorial/tutorial.md

 }
 ```

-Similar to the previous methods of the controller, it gets the id value from an html element with the name='id' attribute, gets the corresponding row in the database,
+Similar to the previous methods of the controller, it gets the id value from an html element with the `name='id'` attribute, gets the corresponding row in the database,
-and calls the delete eloquent method to do the DROP database sql command.
+and calls the delete eloquent method to do the `DROP DATABASE` sql command.
 Then it returns the home page.